-- Moving and storage transportation.
+- Transport of moving and storage furniture.

-- Transport in tank vehicles.
+- Transport in tankers.

-The company to which the driver of the vehicle belongs, as well as the shipper, consignor, intermediary and consignee are responsible for compliance with the law.
-The infringement will be penalized with a fine of between 4001 € and 6000 €.
+Both the company to which the vehicle driver belongs and the shipper, sender, intermediary, and recipient are responsible for compliance with the law.
+The infraction will be penalized with a fine of between €4001 and €6000.

 With the new law, the carrier could take charge of the loading and unloading operations, provided that it is put in writing, not carried out by the vehicle driver, and charged as a service separate from transportation.
 And under no circumstances can a freelancer continue to act as a driver and load or unload the goods.